Skip to Content

 Check Your Screen Protector

-Sometimes the issue can be as simple as a broken or dirty screen protector.
+Sometimes, the issue can be as simple as a broken or dirty screen protector.
 If you have just added a new screen protector you may have accidentally got some dirt or an air bubble trapped against the screen.
-This would stop your finger from being picked up by the touch screen.
-Another issue with a screen protector could be damage such as a crack or split.
-This would also cause an issue with your touch screen recognizing your finger presses.
+This would stop your finger from touching the screen.

 If this is the case your best option is to remove your screen protector and either replace it or ensure when you put a new one on you have properly cleaned the screen of debris and dust.
 Proper application of a screen protector will ensure there are also no air bubbles.